About Karen Aruba

 About Mahjong Craftsman Master Ricky Cheung

-Having almost 40 years hand-carved mahjong tile experience, master Ricky Cheung started learning hand-carved tiles from his parents when he was in secondary school.
-He is not only a professional mahjong craftsman but also an innovator to develop machinery to support his father’s mahjong manufacturing business in 1980-2000s.
+Having over 50 years hand-carved mahjong tile experience, master Ricky Cheung started learning hand-carved tiles from his parents when he was in secondary school aged 13.
+He is not only a professional mahjong craftsman but also an innovator to develop machinery to support his father’s mahjong manufacturing business named ‘Fuk Hing Lung Mahjong Factory’ in 1980-2000s.
+It was one of the largest MJ factories in Hong Kong old days.

 Although the business was still not be able to sustain in 2009 due to the severe competition from mainland China, the spirit of the mahjong craftsmanship stays alive.
-Cheung has retired in 2018 and is now being an volunteer fully engaged with artistic and creative mahjong craftmanship development inspired by her daughter with a strong commitment to preserve such skills and culture.
+Cheung retired in 2018 and is now being an volunteer fully engaged with artistic and creative mahjong craftmanship development inspired by her daughter, Karen with a strong commitment to preserve such skills and intangible cultural heritage.